Real-Time Dam Levels

 Catchment & Hydrological Impact

-Fed primarily by the Off-stream, this reservoir plays a critical role in the South East Coast (Victoria) drainage division.
+The Off-stream acts as the primary lifeblood for Yan Yean, making it a cornerstone of the South East Coast (Victoria) network.
 Managing the flow from the Off-stream ensures that downstream agricultural zones receive consistent supply.
 The South East Coast (Victoria) region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Victoria depends heavily on the water security provided by Yan Yean.
-The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
+Irrigation allocations are directly tied to these storage metrics.
 Without the buffer provided by this massive 33 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context

 The surrounding catchment of Yan Yean also supports diverse local flora and fauna.
 When capacity allows, Yan Yean becomes a hub for regional tourism and water sports.
-However, environmental flow releases must be carefully balanced to protect downstream river health.
+Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.

 Current Weather & Evaporation Impact